 Skip to main content

-Solar & Battery Costs in Tamil Nadu, India System Prices & Installers
+Solar & Battery Savings in Tamil Nadu, India Get quotes from local installers

 Design solar and battery systems for Tamil Nadu using Photonik's professional design platform.
 Tamil Nadu is India's second-wealthiest state with a GSDP of ₹31.55 lakh crore and has 10,571 MW of solar capacity.
 The state offers ₹20,000 per kW subsidy under the Chief Minister's Capital Subsidy Scheme, in addition to central subsidies.